sphasi/M1-Master-Thesis/README.md

 # M1 Thesis: Clustering and Variable Selection

-This repository contains the Master 1 thesis titled **"Quelles variables sont importantes pour le clustering?"**.
-Authored by **Sixtine Sphabmixay, Josue Kamdem Kamwa, and Harivola Rajaonah**, the thesis explores methods for clustering and variable selection in the context of Gaussian mixture models.
+This repository contains the Master 1 thesis titled **"Which variables are important for clustering?"**.
+Authored by **Sixtine Sphabmixay, Josue Kamdem Kamwa, and Harivola Rajaonah**, the thesis explores methods for clustering and variable selection in the context of Gaussian mixture models and is written in French.

 ## Contents